-The birthplace of the juvenile court a century ago, Illinois was chosen as the second Models for Change state, was chosen because of its strong juvenile justice leadership, its potential for collaboration, its community and civic engagement, its ongoing reform efforts, and its receptivity to and readiness for change at many points throughout the juvenile justice system.
+The birthplace of the juvenile court a century ago, Illinois was chosen as the second Models for Change state because of its strong juvenile justice leadership, its potential for collaboration, its community and civic engagement, its ongoing reform efforts, and its receptivity to and readiness for change at many points throughout the juvenile justice system.
 A series of reforms and encouraging developments—including the reorganization of the state’s juvenile correctional agency, a small but significant roll-back in its transfer laws, and the expansion of fiscal incentives to encourage local governments to treat and rehabilitate young offenders in their communities—created momentum that Illinois Models for Change worked to expand and sustain.

-Capitalizing on the research of the Illinois Juvenile Justice Commission (IJJC) of the State Advisory Group, Models for Change grantees and partners successfully advocated for legislation that changes the state’s upper age of juvenile court jurisdiction to include 17-year-olds charged with misdemeanors, thereby joining 38 other states and the federal government in recognizing that the juvenile justice system is more effective than the adult criminal system in effectively intervening with young people in conflict with the law.
+Capitalizing on the research of the Illinois Juvenile Justice Commission (IJJC) of the State Advisory Group, Models for Change grantees and partners successfully advocated for legislation that changes the state’s upper age of juvenile court jurisdiction to include 17-year-olds charged with misdemeanors and felonies, thereby joining 38 other states and the federal government in recognizing that the juvenile justice system is more effective than the adult criminal system in effectively intervening with young people in conflict with the law.
 Read the Models for Change innovation brief or read the IJJC report on Raising the Age of Juvenile Court Jurisdiction.

-An innovative state law to cut the commitment of youth to state facility by changing fiscal incentives to encourage communities to treat and rehabilitate their youth in community based settings is being promoted and expanded to Cook County by Models for Change grantees.
+An innovative state law to cut the commitment of youth to state facility by changing fiscal incentives to encourage communities to treat and rehabilitate their youth in community based settings was being promoted and expanded to Cook County by Models for Change grantees.
 Read more here or read the Illinois Department of Human Services report on Redeploy Illinois.